graphile/crystal/README.md

-We officially only support Node v8.6+; if you require support for an earlier version of Node please raise an issue explaining why you can't update to the latest Node LTS and we'll wee what we can do.
+We officially only support Node v8.6+; if you require support for an earlier version of Node please raise an issue explaining why you can't update to the latest Node LTS and we'll see what we can do.

 We officially support PostgreSQL 9.6+, but the tests run against PostgreSQL 9.4 so all our core functionality should work on that DB too.